wipplelang/teach/src/resources/music-and-variables/lesson/index.md

     Explain that today, students will be creating their own music in Wipple.
     Discuss whether they think they could use `repeat` to play Twinkle Twinkle Little Star.
 Why or why not?
+Explain answers.

 2.  **Guided practice: Setting up music and variables (10 mins)** — Direct students to open their computers to wipple.org and create a new playground.